Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias

 We first assume that all extragalactic Cepheids (beyond M31) are fainter by some value $\gamma$.
 The change in $H_0$ for the usual choice of anchors (MW, LMC and NGC 4258) is $\delta H_0/H_0\approx-0.32\gamma$ (with the same change in $H_0$ error).
 Limiting the bias for Cepheids with $\logp>1$, as the amplitudes observations are only available for such Cepheids, has a small effect on the results.
 In what follows, we assume the latest determination of the Hubble constant by the SH0ES collaboration, $H_0=73.04\pm1.04\,\rm{km}\,\rm{s}^{-1}\,\rm{Mpc}^{-1}$ (R22) and the derivative $\delta H_0/H_0\approx-0.32\gamma$.
 One can now calculate the distance from the SH0ES result for any value of $\gamma$ (dashed brown lines in Figure~\ref{fig:gamma}).
-In order to remove the Hubble tension, a value of $\bar{\gamma}=0.24\pm0.05\,\rm{mag}$ is required.
-Folding (in quadratures) the $\gamma$ and $\bar{\gamma}$ uncertainty yields $H_0=72.7\,\rm{km}\,\rm{s}^{-1}\,\rm{Mpc}^{-1}$, which is $\myapprox3.0\sigma$ away from \textit{Planck}, with the empirical $A^{555}/A^{350}$.
+In order to remove the Hubble tension, a value of $\bar{\gamma}=0.24 \,\rm{mag}$ is required.
+At face value this gamma would seem to imply $H_0=72.7$, however it should not be interpreted that way because this method was not used to measure $H_0$; rather we conclude from it that there is no evidence of the reduced light curve amplitudes that would accompany unrecognized crowding.

 A larger $\gamma$ is required to remove the tension with other combinations of anchors.
 For example, we find $\delta H_0/H_0\approx-0.23\gamma$ with just using the LMC and NGC 4258 anchors.
 The determination of $H_0$ with only the NGC 4258 anchor is hardly affected by $\gamma$ in this case, as almost all Cepheids (except M31 Cepheids) suffer from the same blending bias.
 We study in detail various ways to determine $H_0$ that are immune to blending biases in a companion paper \citep{Kushnir2023}.